abnaceur/nestJs-mailing-microservice/README.md

 $ docker-compose up --build
 ```

-PS: - This might take some time, go to grab a cup of coffe while waiting :)
+PS: - This might take some time, go and grab a cup of coffe while waiting :)

 ## Using the API
 You can access the API on port 3000 <br/>